GrahamDumpleton/mod_wsgi/docs/error-reference.rst

 :Source: ``src/server/wsgi_interp.c``

 :Logged message:
-   ``Unable to stat Python home '<path>'; Python interpreter may not initialise correctly.
-Verify the path and the access permissions on every component of it.``
+   ``Unable to stat Python home '<path>' for <process-context>;
+   Python interpreter may not initialise correctly.
+Verify the path and the access permissions on every component of it.`` Process context shape as for :ref:`WSGI0099`.

 :Cause:
    ``apr_stat()`` on the configured Python home (``WSGIPythonHome``